 - Could you reduce the number of flights you take?
 Is there an alternative, cleaner means of transport e.g. train?

 - If you can’t avoid it, offset it.
 Try to carbon offset unavoidable flights or long road trips.
+Estimate your flight's emissions using calculators such as this flight carbon footprint calculator which factors in cabin-class and flight duration.

 The future of household energy lies in renewable energy sources such as wind, and solar power.
 Regardless of climate change, there are limitations on the availability of fossil fuels such as oil, natural gas, and coal, while “green electricity” is becoming cheaper and more readily available.